Drew Lynch: The softball accident

-In 2011, when he was 20, Lynch was working as a ticket taker at Flappers Comedy Club in Burbank and auditioning for TV and film roles.
+In 2011, when he was 20, Lynch was working as a ticket taker at Flappers Comedy Club in Burbank, California and auditioning for TV and film roles.
 He knew he had made his way into Hollywood when he received audition callbacks for How I Met Your Mother and Mad Men, and he had tryouts for Nickelodeon and a Disney show lined up.
 "I remember that week I was on, like, cloud nine," he told comedian Ryan Sickler in an on-air interview.
 "It never happens that quick in...this industry, and for me it might not have; but at the same time it felt like I was really making a lot of momentum."